 Recently, I have been receiving quite a few questions about qualified data structures and whether or not they are of much use.
 They are and you should be using them, let me tell you why.

 V5R1 of OS/400 saw the introduction of qualified data structures and the LIKEDS keyword in RPG IV.
-At first glance these appeared to be "neat" enhancements but not something to get too excited about.
+At glance these appeared to be "neat" enhancements but not something to get too excited about.
 But, when you start to use them you discover that qualified data structures have a lot more to offer then just a "beefed up" means of prefixing field names.
 They allow you to use the same field name in multiple structures without name conflict, provide a means of defining standard structures (the most obvious use of this is for APIs), and they lead to self documenting code.

 Qualified data structures continued to be enhanced since V5R1 with the introduction of nested data structures, data structure arrays and the EVAL-CORR (Assign corresponding subfields) operation.